kkd-F/CherISH_DC6/README.md

 # CherISH-DC6
-CherISH DC6 Programming Excercise: Please download the codes as zip file, unzip the file and add the folder to path.
+CherISH DC6 Programming Excercise: Please download the code as zip file, unzip the file and add the folder to path.
 Then you can see the results of following tasks by running the script CherISH_DC6.m

 ### 1. Create a Gaussian white noise burst